rpm-software-management/rpmlint/README.md

 ## Testing

-### Containers
-If you want to test the `rpmlint` when developing best is to use podman to provide the environment for you.
-There are various distribution dockerfiles in `test/` folder.

-I.e. if you want to test on the latest openSUSE you can test using the following commands:

-`podman build -t opensusetw -f test/Dockerfile-opensusetw .`

-`podman run -v $(pwd):/usr/src/rpmlint/ opensusetw python3 -m pytest`

-### Directly

-Another option is to run the tests on your system directly.
-If you have all the required modules as listed on the Install section above.
+You will need to have all the required modules as listed on the Install section above.
 You will also need `pytest`,`pytest-cov`, `pytest-xdist`, and `pytest-flake8`.

 If all the dependencies are present you can just execute tests using: